mtumilowicz/designPatterns/README.md

 implements `IPerson`.
 So we have easy way to transform every Frenchman to Englishman.
 ### bridge
+* theory: `bridge` is used when we want to separate abstractions from technical implementation - implementation details could be changed easily then.
+* example: We have two different implementations of music player:
+`Spotify` and `Tidal` that differs in technical implementations, but `AbstractMusicPlayer` that is used as a `bridge`, provides that we could easy switch between them.
 ### composite
 ### decorator
 ### facade